zancas/OTF-Magic-Folder-proposal/OTF-LeastAuthority-magic-folders-summary.rst

 We propose to extend the Tahoe-LAFS storage system to into an easy-to-use automatic file-synchronization system like Dropbox.
-Tahoe-LAFS is a distributed storage technology in which all files are protected with end-to-end crypto.
+Tahoe-LAFS is a distributed storage technology in which all files are protected with end-to-end cryptography.
 It has won praise and support from academic computer science researchers, Richard Stallman, the Electronic Frontier Foundation, the U.S. Defense Advanced Research Projects Agency, the U.S. National Security Agency, and the Open Internet Tools Project, among others.
-Tahoe-LAFS is currently doesn’t offer the kind of intuitive, user-friendly workflow and automatic synchronization that Dropbox and Google Drive do.
+Tahoe-LAFS currently doesn’t offer the kind of intuitive, user-friendly workflow and automatic synchronization that Dropbox and Google Drive do.

 If we are successful, this technology will help empower people in repressive